 Licensed since 1952, W1WEF enjoys most major contests.
 I couldnt believe it a few years ago at the Dayton contest dinner I won the survey for being in contesting longer than any of the other 400 there...until another guy remembered when he started!

 Please QSL with SASE or return postage , and I will respond immediately, or use LOTW.
 I look forward to working you again in the next contest or for a longer QSO.

-My station currently has a single 108 ft tower with a stack of three TH6's, and an XM240 at the top of the mast at 116 ft.
-I have a four square on 80, using wires in trees in the woods, with about 24 ground radials on each vertical.
+My station currently has a single 108 ft tower with a TH6 at the top of the tower and an XM240 at the top of the mast at 116 ft.
+I have a four square on 80, using wires in trees in the woods, with about 24 ground radials on each vertical, but an considering downsizing to just the 80M dipole.
 On 160 I have an inv L with about 90 ft vertical and 75 ground radials.
-There is also a 80M sloping dipole from the top of the tower to a distant tree, a 550 ft beverage toward Europe, and a shorter N-S beverage.The rig is a YAESU FTDX 5000D (best radio I ever had or used), and a Ameritron AL1500 amplifier.
+If I do away with the 4 sq I can add alot more radials, and at the same time get rid of all the aluminum ones that I always trip over!
+The 80 dipole runs from 100 ft up the tower to a distant tree.
+The 550 ft beverage toward Europe sometimes makes the difference between copying or not.The rig is a YAESU FTDX 5000MP and is the best radio I ever had.
+Amp is an Ameritron AL1500 amplifier.

 My goal in CQWW CW and ARRL DX CW contests used to be to try to make make top ten single op unassisted, high power.
 The competition is pretty tough, not only from good operators but from stations more elaborate than mine.
 I actually made my goal a few times, but now want to concentrate more on just having fun without knocking myself out in my old age (I'll be 78 in a month)!
 My motto is SO1R forever and I have often been pleased to beat some of the SO2R stations who put in more operating time than I did.I dont hold that against them, it's just that I can't stay awake! hi